We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

 Love them or hate them, beets are a very popular vegetable across the pond in England.
-This how to boil beets recipe is the perfect starting point to get you eating more beets.
-Keep reading to find out all about how to cook this delicious and nutritious vegetable.
+This how to boil beets recipe is the perfect starting point to get you eating more of this colorful vegetable.

 - Boiled on the stove top